 - National Board Examination scores, Part I

-- TOEFL (Test of English as a Foreign Language) with a minimum score of 250 (computer based) is required for applicants whose native language is not English
+- TOEFL (Test of English as a Foreign Language) is required for applicants whose native language is not English

-Applicants must first submit an application to Postdoctoral Application Support Service (PASS) by the program's August 3rd deadline.
-They must include with their PASS application: Personal essay, curriculum vitae (CV), dental school transcript, undergraduate transcripts, 3 Personal Potential Index (PPI) evaluations, 2 PASS evaluation forms (PEFs) and 1 Dean's institution evaluation form and all required scores must be reported in the application.
+Applicants must first submit an application to Postdoctoral Application Support Service (PASS) by the program's September 1st deadline.
+They must include with their PASS application: Personal essay, curriculum vitae (CV), dental school transcript, undergraduate transcripts, 3 PASS evaluation forms (PEFs), 1 Dean's institution evaluation form and all required scores must be reported in the application.